ProRunVis/ProRunVis/README.md

 `java -jar prorunvis.jar`

-For information on arguments and input parameters, you can use the -h flag or have a look at the dokumentation (insert link here)
+For information on arguments and input parameters, you can use the -h flag or have a look at the [documentation](Documentation.md).

 ### Webinterface